kravse/twitter-follower-scraper/README.md

 2. Navigate to your following list (for example, mine are at [twitter.com/kravse/following](https://twitter.com/kravse/following))
 3. Open your browser console (helpful guide [here](https://balsamiq.com/support/faqs/browserconsole/)
 4. Paste the script in, and hit enter.
-5. Start scrolling, not too fast, but not too slow.
+5. Start scrolling, _YOU NEED TO SCROLL_ through your followers since twitter followers are lazy loaded.
+Don't go too fast, but not too slow.
 6. Once you've scrolled all your followers wait 2.5 seconds.
 7. The list should get printed out.
 8. Copy the list 🤷